Maturing compost in pallet bin.

 Additional tips for keen gardeners

-Trash can composter with a perforated PVC pipe and plants and seeds placed on top to keep them warm.
+Trash can composter with a perforated PVC pipe.

 Above: a DIY trash bin composter with a PVC pipe insulated with a layer of straw.

-If you want to go even deeper, see our guide 12 Hacks for Faster, Better Composting.
+For more ideas, see our guide to 12 Hacks for Faster, Better Composting.

 Myths to ignore